 Multicultural relationships are hard sometimes and come with many challenges.
 They are very rewarding in the long run.
 We learn from each other and we understand our differences, but there are moments where the struggle is real.
-In my case, I don’t just have to deal with a different culture.
-I also must deal with a different language.
+In my case I don’t just have to deal with a different culture, I must also deal with a different language.
 Those two things can make a conversation extremely frustrating.

 So let’s start!
-The following challenges are from my side of the relationship, I haven’t asked my boyfriend about how he feels about this matter, but I’m sure we agree on most of them.
+The following challenges are from my side of the relationship.
+I haven’t asked my boyfriend about how he feels about this matter, but I’m sure we agree on most of them.

 This might be the hardest part.
 English is my second language, and there’s still a lot for me to learn, like slang for example.
 Urban Dictionary is my best friend in those moments when I have no idea what my boyfriend means to say.
 It’s also difficult when I’m with his family.
 Sometimes they talk a little too fast for me.
 I can’t even count how many times I made them repeat themselves, which can be really awkward.
-Or the times I just nod, smile and say ‘yeah’… even I if didn’t understand what they were saying.
+Sometimes I just nod, smile and say ‘yeah’… even I if didn’t understand what they were saying.

 4. Meeting Each Other Families

 My parents lived in Australia for a few years, so they understand English.
 My sister also knows enough of the language to communicate.
 So at least we don’t have a problem with language when my boyfriend visits us.
 However, this can be challenging when we need to do certain things in our homes.
-What it’s acceptable to do in his/my house?
+What is acceptable to do in his/my house?
 What happens when a certain family member has a different sense of humor?
 Chileans are known to make fun of people.
 My dad is exactly like that; he likes to mock and make jokes about sensitive issues.
 So I had to warn my boyfriend about him.
 The last thing I want is for him to feel out of place.

 I have a thing for this.
 I’m half Peruvian, and for me that’s the best food in the world.
 For my boyfriend, not so much.
 Even though he loves many things!
-The problem is when I have to eat in his house.
+The problem is when I have to eat at his house.
 I’m not a picky eater and I find good many things… it’s just I can’t understand why they cook that way.
 Salad with sauces like ranch?
 How they can prefer that over the good old mix of salt, lemon and olive oil?

 7. Fighting Stereotypes

 This is stronger on my side of the relationship.
 For some people, being a Latina means certain things… when in reality it’s not like that.
 Especially because Chileans are a little different from the other countries of Latin Americans.
-Stereotypes goes hand-in-hand with discrimination.
+Stereotypes go hand-in-hand with discrimination.
 So as a couple, we need to understand the relationship is between the two of us and no one else.
-Not because I’m dating an American guy means I’m doing it with the secret intention to have a green card.
+Not because I’m dating an American guy means I’m doing it with the secret intention to get a green card.
 Some people just don’t understand there is something called love.